jim-at-jibba/telecharger/README.md

 ## Todo

-- [ ] Figure out how to stream output from download to viewport
+- [x] Figure out how to stream output from download to viewport
+- [ ] Allow multiple downloads at once
 - [ ] Add more options to form
 - [ ] Figure out better way to do focus state, rather than duplicating views
 - [x] Add ability to delete queued items